Skip to content

 How it works:

-• loop_history=True (or Loop(history=True) in the programmatic API) creates an additional state field neo_loop_history_{node_name} that collects each iteration’s output into a list.
+• Loop(history=True) creates an additional state field neo_loop_history_{node_name} that collects each iteration’s output into a list.

 • The history field uses a list reducer — each iteration appends to it independently.
 This is separate from the node’s main output field (which is also an append-list for Loop nodes).